csecht/tkinter_utilities/README.md

 # tkinter_utilities
 ## tk-color-helper.py
-A utility to help choose colors in tkinter GUIs and display their simulated colorblind colors.
+A utility to help choose colors to use in tkinter GUIs or compare with colorblind simulated colors.
-Draws a table using color names from X11 rgb.txt; names not recognized by tkinter are excluded.
+A chart is drawn of color names from X11 rgb.txt; names not recognized by tkinter are excluded.
-Use command line options to simulate those colors as might be perceived by people having different types of colorblindness, including grayscale equivalents.
+Command line options draw charts that simulate those colors as might be perceived by people having different types of colorblindness.
+A grayscale chart is also an option.

-Click on a color to bring up its tkinter-ready hex code and RGB value.
+To use, click on a color to display it and its tkinter-ready hex code and RGB value.
+Right-click on a different color to change the display's font color, and show that foreground color name, hex and RGB values.
 Values can be cut and pasted with standard keyboard and click commands.
-Right-click on a different color to change font color; this can aid in choosing effective color combinations.
+While values are formatted for direct use in tkinter code, the values themselves can be used for any color format style.
 ```
 $ ./tk-color-helper.py --help
 usage: tk-color-helper.py [-h] [--about] [--d] [--p] [--t] [--gray]